Producer/Director: Louisa Gilbert

 Additional Footage: OrcaLab and Hakai Institute

-Wray, the lead researcher for BC Whales and the CEO of the nonprofit North Coast Cetacean Society, seized the moment to partner with her colleagues Paul Spong and Helena Symonds at OrcaLab to hear how whales communicate when the underwater landscape is free from the chugging, droning, and ear-splitting sounds of cruise ships.
+This Wild Bus Films original documentary tells the story of how Wray, the lead researcher for BC Whales, seized the moment to partner with her colleagues Paul Spong and Helena Symonds at OrcaLab to hear how whales communicate when the underwater landscape is free from the chugging, droning, and ear-splitting sounds of cruise ships.

 Read the full story and watch the film here.

 We respectfully acknowledge the filming took place within the traditional territories of the 'Namgis First Nation,

 "The Wild Bus team are an absolute pleasure to work with.
 Director, Louisa, has an exceptional gift for storytelling and an eye for the cinematic that makes her an invaluable resource to any film project.
 Louisa's team has a real talent for working in remote and challenging conditions and her access to these places, and willingness to work in challenging conditions, makes her a real asset.
 Will absolutely be working with her again!"